vitindog/pratice-repo/README.md

 # pratice-repo
-Practice on making a repository
+This is a practice on making a repository.